• Home

 • Can I get a selfie with a Viking?

 Yes, you should be able to.
 The best way to get a picture with a member of the Viking Jarl Squad at Lerwick Up Helly Aa is during the day when they gather in the town centre.
-They usually visit the Shetland Museum in the afternoon and this would be a good time to grab a Viking for a quick pic.
+They visit the Shetland Museum in the afternoon, and this would be a good time to grab a Viking for a quick pic.
+Entry is by ticket only, and they usually go quickly so you should look out for public announcements about this event.

 • I work in the media.
 Can I get a press pass for Up Helly Aa?